mbalduccini/nedit/README.md

 [![Build Status](https://travis-ci.org/eteran/nedit-ng.svg?branch=master)](https://travis-ci.org/eteran/nedit-ng)
 [![License](https://img.shields.io/badge/license-GPL2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-nedit-ng is a Qt port of the Nirvana Editor (NEdit) version 5.6.
-It is intended to be a **drop in replacement** for nedit in every practical way, just as on many systems `/usr/bin/vi` is now a symlink to `/usr/bin/vim`.
+NEdit 6.x (nedit-ng) is a Qt port of the Nirvana Editor (NEdit) version 5.6.

 Because it is a true port of the original code, it (at least for now) inherits some (but not all) of the limitations of the original.
 On the other hand, some